aws-ia/terraform-aws-amazon-vpc-lattice-module/examples/service_network/README.md

 This example shows how you can use the VPC Lattice module to create VPC Lattice service networks and VPC associations.
 The following examples are covered:

 1. VPC Lattice service network without auth policy configured.
+Access logs are configured for CloudWatch logs, S3, and Data Firehose.
 2. VPC Lattice service network with auth policy configured.
 3. VPC Lattice service network created outside the module and referenced in the module.
 4. VPC Lattice service network VPC associations.

-In the `outputs.tf` file, you can see an example on how to obtain the VPC Lattice service network ID and ARN, and VPC associations' ID.
+In the `outputs.tf` file, you can see an example on how to obtain the VPC Lattice service network ID and ARN, access logs subscription information, and VPC associations' ID.

 ## Requirements